PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 strictly sequential, zero-SWAP traces; positive production ownership is not claimed.

-The adjacent quantized Mean/HardSigmoid/MulAdd recovery remains a raw 496-line lowerer owner with one syntactic call inside the recovery sequence, executed at two ordered production boundaries.
-Its first dedicated ModelIR contract fixes the full two-branch graph, Mean axis remap, decomposed HardSigmoid clamp, residual Mul/Add rewiring, three bridge removals, legacy-output adapter, idempotence, and eight complete no-op guards.
-Architecture tests record the current full-map scans, constant writes, direct insertion/deletion, prune, and single raw call.
+The adjacent quantized Mean/HardSigmoid/MulAdd recovery is now owned by `mean_hardsigmoid_muladd_layout.py`.
+Its 496-line function body is AST-identical to the corrected lowerer predecessor after function-name normalization.
+The lowerer retains a two-line private wrapper and one syntactic call inside the recovery sequence, executed at two ordered production boundaries.
+Its dedicated ModelIR contract fixes the full two-branch graph, Mean axis remap, decomposed HardSigmoid clamp, residual Mul/Add rewiring, three bridge removals, legacy- output adapter, idempotence, and eight complete no-op guards.
+Architecture tests record module ownership, wrapper dispatch, current full-map scans, constant writes, direct insertion/deletion, prune, and the single production call.

 The Mean-axis rejection path is now atomic: rank normalization and the constant update occur after all candidate guards but before the first graph rewiring or